roIyat/hokachan/README.md

 1. Download and extract H0K4CH4N to your web directory.
 2. Navigate to ```install.php``` in your web browser and follow the prompts.
-3. If you have an error with instalation try to import the install.sql database file manually.
+3. If you have an error with instalation try to import the install.sql database file manually and add your info in instance.config.php.
-3. H0K4CH4N should now be installed.
+4. H0K4CH4N should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.
 (Change this as soon as possible)
-4. You should delete the tools folder if you don't need it. (most tools don't work anyways)
+5. You should delete the tools folder if you don't need it.
-5. Remove install.php if it is still inside your root folder.
+6. Remove install.php if it is still inside your root folder.
-6.	install the central theme if you want to have a front page like on [H0K4CH4N](https://hokachan.com/)
+7.	install the central theme if you want to have a front page like on [H0K4CH4N](https://hokachan.com/)

 See also: [Configuration Basics](https://web.archive.org/web/20121003095922/http://tinyboard.org/docs/?p=Config).